Paying Bills and Expenses From a Trust or Estate

 A.R.S. § 14-7504The Personal Debt Exception

 The protection has a clear limit.
-If the fiduciary uses a trust or estate check to pay their own personal debt, and the creditor knows that is what is happening, the creditor can be held liable to the principal.
-This applies whether the payment goes directly to the fiduciary's personal creditor or is made in any transaction the payee knows benefits the fiduciary personally.
+Say the fiduciary uses a trust check to pay a personal debt.
+If the creditor knows this, that creditor can be held liable to the principal.

-For families managing a trust or settling an estate, this statute provides reassurance that vendors, service providers, and other payees can accept checks from a fiduciary account without worry.
-At the same time, it holds accountable anyone who knowingly participates in a fiduciary's misuse of those funds.
+For families managing a trust or settling an estate, this rule provides peace of mind.
+Vendors can accept checks from a fiduciary account without worry.
+At the same time, anyone who knowingly helps misuse those funds faces liability.